therealextreme/Lynchburg-Smash-Stream-Tools/README.md

 If the overlay looks small or too big, right click the source -> Transform -> Edit Transform.
 Change the width and height value to match your stream dimensions.

-To access the tool, go to the address on the executable or http://localhost:8000/tool/.
+~~To access the tool, go to the address on the executable or http://localhost:8000/tool/.~~ This version is unavailable, use the offline version instead.
-###### Currently the tool's smash.gg integration does not work.
-Use the offline tool at http://localhost:8000/tool/offline/ instead.
+To access the offline tool, go to the address on the executable or http://localhost:8000/tool/offline/.

 ## Various Locations (for 1080p)
 ### Game Overlay